-Executive Vice President and Chief Financial Officer
+Richard L. Cox Executive Vice President and Chief Financial Officer

-Richard L. Cox has served as Executive Vice President of Finance for FNF since August 2014 and has served as Executive Vice President and Chief Financial Officer for FNFV since December 2016.
+Richard L. Cox has served as Executive Vice President of Finance for FNF since August 2014.
+Mr. Cox has also served as Managing Director and Chief Tax Officer of FNFV LLC since July 2014.
 Prior to that, Mr. Cox served as Executive Vice President and Chief Tax Officer of FNF from June 2012 until August 2014.
 He joined FNF in March 2000 and has served in various roles since that time, including as Senior Vice President and Chief Tax Officer.
 Prior to joining FNF, Mr. Cox served as Senior Manager for Deloitte & Touche in Los Angeles.
 Mr. Cox also is a founder of Wine Decadence, LLC, a direct sale wine business based out of Jacksonville, Florida.
-He also serves as Treasurer of the Folded Flag Foundation, and is Chairman and President of Angel Mission.
+He also serves as Treasurer of The Folded Flag Foundation, Inc., and is

-Michael L. Gravelle
+Chairman and President of Angel Mission.

-Age: 55
+Name Michael L. Gravelle Age: 55